-The midterm test will take place on October 18, 2022, during class time (3:10-5:00pm).
+The midterm test will take place on October 17, 2023, during class time (3:10-5:00pm) and held in EX 310 (Exam Centre).
 It will cover lectures 1-5 and will include 12-15 short answer questions.

 Refer to the "Missed Assessment Policy" section below for information on how to request accommodation for a missed test and what accommodations may be possible.